Penalties for Repeat Drug Offenders

 When you face a first conviction for a drug offense in Michigan, there often are options for alternative sentencing, particularly when the offense is for drug use or possession and is related to a drug addiction that might be treatable through a substance abuse program.
 However, as an offender faces additional drug charges and convictions, Michigan law takes a strict stance on penalties.

 Michigan law requires enhanced penalties once someone becomes what is known as a habitual offender.
 In the case of repeat drug offenders, that might mean double the usual sentence — or even life in prison without parole — for a second or subsequent drug conviction.
 The first conviction doesn’t have to be in Michigan.
-A prior conviction in any state in the U.S. can lead to enhance penalties if you then are convicted of a drug offense in Michigan.
+A prior conviction in any state in the U.S. can lead to enhanced penalties if you then are convicted of a drug offense in Michigan.
 You will need a Michigan drug attorney to review your case and provide you with options.

 The situation for habitual offenders may be even more complicated in the wake of a Michigan Supreme Court decision ruling that judges should have the power to decide sentences in criminal cases, and should not be limited by sentences written into law by the Michigan State Legislature.
 The court said that judges have to impose sentences that are “reasonable,” but that could in theory result in penalties that are even more severe than the ones on the books for repeat offenders.
 A skilled Detroit drug defense lawyer can discuss how this change might affect your case.
 Learn how in a free case consultation with one of our experienced drug lawyers.

 Schedule 1 and 2 Narcotics and Cocaine